-A: This really depends on your shoes.
-Your shoelaces shoe be long enough so that they can tie securely in the method that you prefer.
-So, you should at least be able to tie them in a knot, or cross them however your prefered method of tying requires.
+This depends on your shoes.
+Your shoelaces should be long enough so that they can tie securely in the method that you prefer.
+You should be able to tie them in a knot or cross them however your preferred method of tying requires.

 However, you don’t want shoelaces that are too long.
 Laces that are too long can be stepped on, which means you risk tripping and falling while you run.

-- 3 Ways to Lace Up Your Running Shoes, Informational Running Website , May 19, 2015 ,
+- 3 Ways to Lace Up Your Running Shoes, Informational Running Website ,

-- This Is the Right Way to Tie Your Running Shoes, Informational Science Website , May 12, 2015 ,
+- This Is the Right Way to Tie Your Running Shoes, Informational Science Website ,

-- Ask The Expert: Do Your Laces Matter? , Informational Lifestyle Website , May 23, 2013 ,
+- Ask The Expert: Do Your Laces Matter? , Informational Lifestyle Website ,